huishun98/springer-books/README.md

 ## Acknowledgement

-- This project is adapted from Bernard's project which uses Python to automate the downloading of the textbooks.
-The repository can be found here: https://github.com/bernard-mlab/Springer-eBook-Download.git
+- This project uses data collected by Bernard.
+Bernard's project, which uses Python to automate the downloading of the textbooks, can be found here: https://github.com/bernard-mlab/Springer-eBook-Download.git.